-ARCT AS is an entrepreneurial business and a first-mover, who is developing tools for decision support within stakeholder management and regulatory compliance processes.
+ARCT AS is an entrepreneurial business and a first-mover, who is developing tools for decision support within stakeholder management, spatial planning and regulatory compliance processes.

-The ARCT’s Beta tool development is an interactive mapping system with an opportunity to select and score stakeholders impact and interaction with your project.
+The ARCT tool development is an interactive mapping system in Google Maps with an opportunity to select and score stakeholders impact and interaction with your project.
 A user logs-in defines your project type, for example an infrastructure like a harbor, airport, windmill, energy or pipeline.
-The system currently relies on available map-based resources such as Google maps.
-The plan is to expand with the ability to include other map based information systems.
+The plan is to expand with the ability to include additional map layers with data / information.

 ARCT addresses how local stakeholders should be heard and involved in determining local impact on infrastructure project solutions.
 Hence, reduce risk for business and society as a whole.